NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 to AIMD TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability, and RTT fairness.
-CUBIC has been adopted as the default TCP congestion control algorithm in Linux, Andoid, Windows, and Apple stacks, and has been used and deployed globally.
+CUBIC has been adopted as the default TCP congestion control algorithm in Linux, Windows, and Apple stacks, and has been used and deployed globally.
 Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is